Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 Beer's Law

-Beer’s Law states that a solution's absorbance of light at a certain wavelength is directly proportional to the concentration of that solution.
-Beer’s Law is mathematically expressed as M1/A1=M2/A2.
+Beer’s Law states that a solution’s absorbance of light at a certain wavelength is directly proportional to the concentration of that solution.
+Beer’s Law is mathematically expressed as M1/A1= M2/A2.

-We welcome your feedback, comments and questions about this site - please submit your feedback via our Feedback page.
+We welcome your feedback, comments and questions about this site or page.
+Please submit your feedback or enquiries via our Feedback page.